-Irrespective of animal size or shot placement, the Annihilator will put a hole about 1.5 times or greater than the size of its cutting diameter all the way through an animal without failure.
+Irrespective of animal size or shot placement, the Annihilator will put a 1.5 to 2 inch hole all the way through an animal without failure.
+These large holes prevent wound channels from collapsing on the arrow or bolt.

-With larger wound channels, arrows have a significantly reduced amount of friction on the shaft and arrow components.
-The result is less total drag as an arrow passes through an animal cavity for greater penetration efficiency, no matter your arrow weight or bow set up.
-Even low to medium poundage shooters will see significant increases in arrow penetration with Annihilators.
+Larger wound channels equate to significantly reduced friction on an arrow shaft and its components.
+The result is less total drag as an arrow passes through an animal for greater penetration efficiency.
+Irrespective of arrow weight, speed or bow poundage, all archery hunters will see increases in arrow penetration with Annihilators.

-With 3 points of cutting contact and a minimum .038” wall thickness, Annihilators don’t change shape when they hit something hard in an animal like bone.
-They hook up fast upon impact and go through animals on the same trajectory you send it on.
-They are a shorter cut on contact broadhead with much less leverage than longer heads for less of a chance of deflection.
+With 3 points of cutting contact and a minimum .038” wall thickness, Annihilators don’t deviate or change shape if they hit something hard in an animal like bone.
+They'll hook up at the moment of impact passing through animals on the same trajectory you send them on.
+Annihilators are also one of the shortest cut on contact broadheads, so they have less leverage than almost every other design.
+Less leverage equals less of a chance of deflection.

 We eliminated all surfaces that cause broadheads to fly inconsistently.
 The Annihilator is a smaller cut, single piece, fixed blade broadhead with no vents or cut outs and 100% symmetry on three sides.
 The back-scoop wedge design generates a balanced amount of lift and requires no vane alignment to achieve optimal flight stabilization.